-4 SUPPORT AND SUPERV ISION --- ---------------- ----- --------------- -------------- a) What are your arrangements f --- a) What are your arrangements for.
-Supervision meetings?
+Supervision meetings ?
 These must be for curate and Training Supervisor only, and be distinct from staff meetings.
 The focus is on the curate's development and formation in ministry.
 Records are kept by the curate, with Training Supervisor's comments, as part of the Ministry Portfolio.
 A meeting of 60-120 mins should be planned at least once each month.
-Please be specific about the dates and venues of your meetings through the year: Staff meetings?
+Please be specific about the date and venues of your meetings through the year: Staff meetings?
 Will there be work-related meetings for Training Supervisor and curate only?
 How often / what will the arrangements be?

 Will there be meetings for a wider staff team?
-Will there be meetings for a wider staff team?

 How often / what will the arrangements be?

-b) Review of Working Agreement and Learning Plan Please set a date / timetable to review the Working Agreement and Learning Plan.
+) Review of Working Agreement and Learning Plan Please set a date / timetable to review the Working Agreement and Learning Plan.
 It makes sense to do this in the light of the review / assessment process each year.
-Please see Assessment and Review Timetable on p.4 of the IME2 Handbook. c) Spiritual Director All curates should have access to a spiritual director.
-Have arrangements been made, and is the Training Supervisor aware of them? d) Annual retreat Curates should have the opportunity for an annual retreat (3-4 nights or equivalent).
+Please see Assessment and Review Timetable on p.4 of the IME2 Handbook. :) Spiritual Director All curates should have access to a spiritual director.
+Have arrangements been made, and is the Training Supervisor aware of them?

+d) Annual retreat

+Curates should have the opportunity for an annual retreat (3-4 nights or equivalent).
 What are the mutual expectations for this?
 How will it be funded and what is a reasonable expectation?
 When could a retreat take place?